JATOS/JATOS_docs/versioned_docs/version-3.9.1/Write_your_study/Submit-and-upload-data-to-the-server.md

 sidebar_position: 8
 ---

-If you wrote your study with HTML/JavaScript/CSS, you'll need to know how to send to the JATOS server for safe storage and easy later retrieval.
-Here we describe how to submit data.
-See [Manage Results](Manage-Results.html) to know how to retrieve it.
+If you've written your study using HTML/JavaScript/CSS, you'll need to know how to send data to the JATOS server for safe storage and easy retrieval.
+This section describes how to submit data.
+To learn how to retrieve it, see [Manage Results](Manage-Results.html).

-### Submit result data
+### Submit Result Data

-There are a couple of _jatos.js_ functions that allow you to send data to the JATOS server.
-The result data can be anything that can be put into text, which includes formats like JSON or CSV.
-Images, audio or video data can only be sent via Upload (explained below).
+Several `jatos.js` functions allow you to send data to the JATOS server.
+Result data can be anything convertible to text, such as JSON or CSV formats.
+Images, audio, or video data can only be sent via file upload (explained below).

-The two functions [`jatos.submitResultData`](jatos.js-Reference.html#jatossubmitresultdata) and [`jatos.appendResultData`](jatos.js-Reference.html#jatosappendresultdata) let you submit text data to the server.
-They are similar to each other.
-The only difference is that the first overwrites the data and therefore deletes previously sent data, while the latter appends new data to old data.
+The two functions [`jatos.submitResultData`](jatos.js-Reference.html#jatossubmitresultdata) and [`jatos.appendResultData`](jatos.js-Reference.html#jatosappendresultdata) enable you to submit text data to the server.
+They are similar, with the key difference being that `jatos.submitResultData` overwrites existing data, while `jatos.appendResultData` adds new data to existing records.

-Then there are a couple of functions that do something else (primarily) but allow you to send result data out of convenience, since they usually go together anyway.
-These are all functions that start a new component (e.g. [`jatos.startNextComponent`](jatos.js-Reference.html#jatosstartnextcomponent), [`jatos.startComponentByPos`](jatos.js-Reference.html#jatosstartcomponentbypos)) and all functions that end a study ([`jatos.endStudy`](jatos.js-Reference.html#jatosendstudy) and [`jatos.endStudyAndRedirect`](jatos.js-Reference.html#jatosendstudyandredirect)).
+Additionally, certain convenience functions, which primarily serve other purposes, also allow you to send result data.
+These include all functions that initiate a new component (e.g., [`jatos.startNextComponent`](jatos.js-Reference.html#jatosstartnextcomponent), [`jatos.startComponentByPos`](jatos.js-Reference.html#jatosstartcomponentbypos)) and all functions that conclude a study ([`jatos.endStudy`](jatos.js-Reference.html#jatosendstudy) and [`jatos.endStudyAndRedirect`](jatos.js-Reference.html#jatosendstudyandredirect)).

-Sending data to a server can take some time, depending on the internet connection and the size of the result data.
-The convenience functions have the advantage that they will execute their primary function (e.g. start next component) only *after* the result data have been submitted.
-Therefore these are generally safer ways to submit your result data.

-### Upload and download result files
+### Upload and Download Result Files

-If you want to upload audio, video, images or any other data that is not in text format, then uploading a result file is what you need: [`jatos.uploadResultFile`](jatos.js-Reference.html#jatosuploadresultfile).
+If you need to upload audio, video, images, or any other non-text data, [`jatos.uploadResultFile`](jatos.js-Reference.html#jatosuploadresultfile) is the function you'll need.

-And if you want to, in a later component, access the uploaded files again you can download them with [`jatos.downloadResultFile`](jatos.js-Reference.html#jatosdownloadresultfile).
+Conversely, if you want to access previously uploaded files in a later component, you can download them using [`jatos.downloadResultFile`](jatos.js-Reference.html#jatosdownloadresultfile).

-For more real-world examples have a look at the ['Drawing' and the 'Video Recording' examples](/Example-Studies).
+For more practical examples, refer to the ['Drawing' and the 'Video Recording' examples](/Example-Studies).